ita-social-projects/Home/home-dev/README.md

 **How to build**

-Create settings.xml in your .m2 folder and add repository
+Create settings.xml in your .m2 folder and add repository.
 ```xml
 <settings>
     <profiles>